 - Pain in your lower back or sides.

 Urethritis (urethra): This can cause a discharge and burning when you urinate.

 Prostatitis (prostate): This is an infection only men will experience, often older men.
 Look out for the above symptoms and additional symptoms like fatigue, difficulty urinating or dribbling occurs, and pain in the pelvis or area between the rectum and scrotum.

-*Particularly in older people, especially those with Dementia, symptoms for a urinary tract infection can be very hard to identify.
-Watch out for behavioral changes like agitation or severe confusion.
+*Particularly in older people, especially those with dementia, symptoms for a urinary tract infection can be very hard to identify.
+Watch out for behavioural changes like agitation or severe confusion.

 While the above symptoms may be signs of a UTI it is always recommended that you consult with a doctor if you suspect anything to be wrong.
 They will be the ones to confirm and test for a UTI as well as prescribe antibiotics if needed.

 High-risk factors & prevention

 Here are a few factors to look out for that put people more at risk for a urinary tract infection: